adibirzu/azurelogs2oci/README.md

 - GitHub Actions manual zip deploy: .github/workflows/deploy-azure-function.yml

 High-level steps:
-1) Create or identify the Azure Event Hubs namespace and hubs carrying your logs.
+1) Create or identify the Azure Event Hubs namespace and the hub carrying your logs.
-2) Create an OCI Streaming stream and prepare OCI API signing keys.
+2) Create an OCI Streaming stream and prepare OCI API signing keys (fingerprint must match the private key you deploy).
-3) Deploy the Function App (Linux, Python 3.11, Functions v4).
+3) Deploy the Function App (Linux, Python 3.11, Functions v4) and bind the Event Hub trigger (EventHubName).
 4) Configure App Settings:
-   - EventHubsConnectionString, EventHubConsumerGroup, EventHubNamesCsv
+   - EventHubsConnectionString, EventHubConsumerGroup, EventHubName (for the trigger), EventHubNamesCsv (scripts only)
    - MessageEndpoint (or OCI_MESSAGE_ENDPOINT), StreamOcid (or OCI_STREAM_OCID)
-   - OCI credentials: user, key_content, pass_phrase (optional), fingerprint, tenancy, region
+   - OCI credentials: user, key_content, pass_phrase (optional), fingerprint (matching the private key), tenancy, region
 5) Zip-deploy the function folder and monitor logs.
+- The provision script auto-resolves the namespace connection string (RootManageSharedAccessKey), installs Python deps into `.python_packages`, and zips the function for deployment.

 ## Prerequisites